When is Father Brown back on TV?

 Saints protect us!
 The prayers of Father Brown followers have been answered, with the information that the crime-solving priest (performed by Harry Potter’s Mark Williams) is returning for an eighth season.

-- These are the most well-liked BBC reveals all over the world – and the outcomes are a bit bizarre
+- These are the preferred BBC exhibits world wide – and the outcomes are a bit bizarre

-- Every thing it’s worthwhile to know concerning the solid of Father Brown
+- The whole lot you could know in regards to the solid of Father Brown

 - HEARALPUBLICIST e-newsletter: get the most recent TV and leisure information direct to your inbox